"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “So, are you visiting for a few days?”

-“You mean a novel set here?”
+“A novel set here?”
+Lydia asked.

 “It might be.
 I’m still looking for my story.”

-“Not very far along with it, are you?”
+“Not very far along, are you?”

-“Any guess who is the arsonist?”
+“Any clue who’s the arsonist?”
 Nick asked.

-“No one has a clue, though some people want to blame the fires on the refugees.”
+“None, though some people want to blame the fires on the refugees.”

 “The refugees?
 Why?”